Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

     plugin according to the Kong Gateway (Enterprise) deployment mode.
 ---

 ## Tutorial Example

+This example tutorial steps you through creating and testing a mock response for a stock quote service API.

 Before following the steps in this tutorial, you can view a video demonstration of the Mocking plugin used in conjunction with the Dev Portal.
 See the [Service Mocking](https://www.youtube.com/watch?v=l8uKbgkK6_I)